International student academic standard guidelines

 International students are required to have permission from International Programs (Vice-Principal or District Administrator) to take an on-line course (in particular any course that will provide credit towards their high school graduation).
 A permission form is to be signed.

-International students taking additional classes outside of class time (for example, AP or SAT), permission must be sought from the Vice-Principal and their counsellor.
+International students taking additional classes outside of class time (for example, AP or SAT) must first get permission from the Vice-Principal and their counsellor.
 Extra fees may apply and are the responsibility of the student.

 Tips for success

 - Stay Organized: Make good use of your agenda.
 You need to have the ability to stay on top of all your activities.
 Use your agenda to stay organized and follow through with your plans.
 Also, use your agenda to set time limits.

 - School is your number one priority: Attend classes on time, use in-class time effectively, ask questions, and make an effort in group discussions, complete all homework, tests, quizes and assignments.

 - School is important, but so is your social life.
 Balance is the key.
 Keep on top of your schoolwork but make sure to join a few clubs consistently throughout your high school years.

 - Have good study habits.
 Hand in all assignments on the day they are due.
 If you are not able to finish your assignment on time, talk to your teacher before it is due.
 If you miss any assignment or tests, see the teacher and ask if there is any way to make it up.